tompaana/liveperson-bot-adapter/README.md

 In addition, the channel ID value of activities (`context.activity.channelId`) originated from LivePerson is `'liveperson'`.
 See [`contenttranslator.ts`](/src/liveperson/contenttranslator.ts).

-**Disclaimer:** The content translation is not 100 %.
+**Disclaimer:** The `LivePersonBotAdapter` and the content translation is not 100 %.
 Test your rich content scenarios and implement the gaps missing.
-Pull requests for such implementation are very welcome and much appreciated!
+Pull requests for such contributions are very welcome and much appreciated!

 ## Resources ##